Creating a Naming Convention for Azure

 The purpose of using a naming convention is therefore to:

-- Convey important information about a resource in the portal, script output, spreadsheets, log events, and system monitoring solutions
+- Convey important context about a resource in the portal, script output, spreadsheets, log events, and system monitoring solutions

 - Avoid duplicate names i.e., the same name being assigned to multiple resources across the environment

-- Reduce spending by de-allocating resources used in development, or testing, when they aren’t used
+- Reduce spending by de-allocating resources used in development, or testing, when they aren’t in use

-- Reduce risk of unintentional downtime due to human error
+- Reduce risk of unintentional downtime due to human errors

-For example, a virtual network could have the name “vnet-shared-hub-prd-weeu-001”.
-While a virtual machine could have the name “vmsharepointprd001”.
+For example, a virtual network could have the name “vnet-shared-hub-prod-weeu-01”.
+While a virtual machine could have the name “vmnbfeprod01”.
 While different naming patterns are used here, both convey important information about the resource proper.

-- Resource Type: Unique abbreviation for each resource type that is approved and supported for use in the organization
+- Resource Type: Unique abbreviation for Azure resource or service type that is approved and supported for use in the organization

 - Unique name: Name of the application, project, or service